rerun/rerun/modules/stubbs/README.md

-Rather than implement a specialized option parser logic inside each command implementation, `add-option` generates a reusable script sourced by the command implementation script.
+Rather than implement a specialized option parser logic inside each command implementation, `add-option` generates a reusable script sourced by the command  script.
-When your command is run all arguments passed after the "--" are parsed by the options.sh script.
+When your command is run, all options and their arguments are parsed by the options.sh script and returned as shell variables to your command script.

 Naturally, your implementation code goes between the rows of dashes.